Effectiveness for Māori publication suite

 Case Study examines Careers New Zealand’s Whānau Decision-Making Project, and provides an example of some of the principles of the Effectiveness for Māori Framework in action.

-The Better Public Services programme focuses the state sector on delivering the results that matter to New Zealanders.
 Te Puni Kōkiri developed the Effectiveness for Māori suite to support the public sector’s measuring and reporting on their results for Māori.

 Te Puni Kōkiri released the latest additions to its Effectiveness for Māori publication suite (above) at a launch.
 The launch included special guest speaker Professor Patria de Lancer Julnes, of the School of Public and International Affairs, University of Baltimore, Maryland (USA).
 She is a world expert in public management performance measurement, accountability, citizen-drive governance and government capability.
 She spoke about integrating community indicators into performance measurement systems.
 You can view her presentation and Te Puni Kōkiri presentation with the Effectiveness for Māori publication suite below.
 Careers New Zealand’s presentation their Whanau Decision-Making Case Study project is also provided.